 WiGig will not replace Wi-Fi 6 as it will not be able to go through walls and other obstacles.

-You can think of WiGig as an optional add-on to Wi-Fi.
-Devices that support WiGig will also support basic standards such as Wi-Fi 6.
-But this will include all Wi-Fi 6 devices, for WiGig.
+You can think of WiGig as an optional Wi-Fi add-on.
+Any devices that support WiGig will also support basic templates such as WI-Fi 6.
+But it will include all Wi-Fi 6 devices, WiGig support.

 The oldest 802.11ad was released for a while, and the devices that support it are very few.
 Devices that support 802.11ay will begin running 2019.